 Step 6: Use a pastry blender to cut the butter into the flour and sugars.

 Step 6: Add some streusel topping to each muffin cup.
-Bake at 350º F for 30 minutes, depending on how much batter you fill each section with.
+Bake at 350º F for 30 minutes, depending on how much batter you fill each section.

 You may also love these Gluten Free Cranberry Orange Scones and Gluten Free Cranberry Coffee Cake recipes.